Guitarist Jerry Watt is best known for being the face of The Rockets, a group he has been part of – continuously – for about 48 years.

 That professional approach showed when they prepared for a tour or new season somewhere.

 “We knew we had to be different.
 There were hundreds of bands out there doing similar stuff and we knew we had to have something special.
-We locked ourselves in the bungalows in Strandfontein for three weeks to rehearse at a time.
+We locked ourselves in the bungalows in Strandfontein for three weeks at a time to rehearse.
 Only certain people were allowed there – no fans.

 “When we came out from that three weeks, our repertoire was pat and our choreography was slick.
 We had to be two steps ahead of the others.”

 Although there had been minor changes in the group over the years, the one that attracted the most attention was when Molly Barron walked away to pursue a life as a Born Again Christian.